victor-torres/sinesp-client/README.md

 ## Available data

 If a vehicle with the specified plate was found, the server returns the followign information which we'll repass in a dictionary format:

 - return_code
 - return_message
 - status_code
 - status_message
-- vehicle_chassis
+- chassis
-- vehicle_model
+- model
-- vehicle_brand
+- brand
-- vehicle_color
+- color
-- vehicle_fabrication_year
+- year
-- vehicle_model_year
+- model_year
-- vehicle_plate
+- plate
-- consult_date
+- date
 - city
-- federal_unity_code
+- state

 ## Why build a SINESP client?

 We don't know why but government does not maintain a public API for this service.
 The only way to access this information is to access the SINESP site and answer captchas for every request.

 ## What have we done